 By now, most of you have probably heard that data is the new oil.
 Well, nothing could be closer to the truth.
 Be it a telecom giant, a traditional trading house, or anything in between; your company could be missing a massive opportunity by wasting data, data that can be used to reduce churn, drive adoption, and create new revenue streams.

-One way to leverage data that is gaining steam revolves around companies helping their customers/suppliers by enriching their products with data that can be accessed through easy to use and intuitive dashboards provided by analytic platforms.
+Leveraging data by enriching apps, products, and experiences with intelligence is de rigueur for companies of all kinds.
+Whatever you do, including analytics in your offering is essential for increasing stickiness, user satisfaction, and long-term revenue.
 By doing so now, rather than later (when more companies have caught on) organizations can differentiate themselves in the market, thereby growing their market share by delivering increased value to their current and target customers.

 Let’s take a look at how some different industries are monetizing their data.

 This industry is just one example that is ahead of the game when it comes to delivering customer data insights.

 Out of a wide range of service-oriented companies, payment providers are in a unique position to leverage their data’s value.
 The behavioral insights they keep can be offered to customers such as large retailers, small businesses, and even consumers themselves.
 Like other industries, issues such as data privacy and security are of utmost importance.